Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings

 \section{The dynamical condition used to derive the full spin-orbit Fokker-Planck equation}

 Sections 7-10 are focused on the following task: Translate, if possible, the dynamical information of the kinetic approach, i.e., the information contained in the evolution equation, (\ref{eq:new002.100}), of $W$ into a Fokker-Planck equation on the spin-orbit phase space, $\R^9$!
-Such an equation we call spin-orbit Fokker-Planck equation (moreover we call it the full resp. reduced spin-orbit Fokker-Planck equation whether we are in the full or reduced setup).
-Note that we use the terminology of spin-orbit Fokker-Planck equation whenever we leave open if we talk about the full or the reduced setup.
-In the full setup, i.e., when (\ref{eq:new02.010}), (\ref{eq:new02.010d}), (\ref{eq:new002.100}) hold the aforementioned task was fulfilled in \cite{HABBE19} resulting in the full spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vanew}), which is presented in Section 10 (however a derivation was not given in \cite{HABBE19}).
-Being a Fokker-Planck equation, (\ref{eq:new2.44vanew}) has the same dynamical content as its associated Ito SDE system, the latter also being presented in Section 10.
+Such an equation we call full spin-orbit Fokker-Planck equation (and, in the reduced setup, the reduced spin-orbit Fokker-Planck equation).
+In the full setup, i.e., when (\ref{eq:new02.010}), (\ref{eq:new02.010d}), (\ref{eq:new002.100}) hold the aforementioned task was fulfilled in \cite{HABBE19} resulting in the full spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vanew}), which is presented in Section 10 together with an associated Ito SDE system.
+In fact, being a Fokker-Planck equation, (\ref{eq:new2.44vanew}) has the same dynamical content as each of its associated Ito SDE systems.
+In \cite{BH01} a derivation of the reduced spin-orbit Fokker-Planck equation was given for the (common) case where $\vec{Q}=\vec{0}$ and this derivation was partly based on physical intuition, whereas so far we did not publish a derivation of the full spin-orbit Fokker-Planck equation (not even in \cite{HABBE19}).
+Thus the derivation of the full spin-orbit Fokker-Planck equation, which will be accomplished in Section 9, is an important piece of the present work.
+The key element of our derivation is the so-called dynamical condition which is the topic of this section.

 Since (\ref{eq:new2.100b}) is a special case of (\ref{eq:new002.100}) it is no surprise that the reduced spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vanewnewred}), is a special case of (\ref{eq:new2.44vanew}).
 Thus in our work of Sections 7-10 we focus on the full setup and do not have to care about the reduced setup (the reduced setup is covered in Section 11).
-In \cite{BH01} a derivation of the reduced spin-orbit Fokker-Planck equation was given for the special case where $\vec{Q}=\vec{0}$ and this derivation was partly based on physical intuition, whereas so far we did not publish a derivation of the full spin-orbit Fokker-Planck equation (not even in \cite{HABBE19}).
-Thus the derivation of the full spin-orbit Fokker-Planck equation, which will be accomplished in Section 9, is an important piece of the present work.
-The key element of our derivation is the so-called dynamical condition which is the topic of this section.

 Before we define the dynamical condition we need to make some preparations and we first note that the full spin-orbit Fokker-Planck equation, being a Fokker-Planck equation, can be formally written, for $f=f(t,q,\vec{s})$, as